liamsmith3194/otter-hockey/README.md

 ![Desktop Basket 2](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/basket-2-desktop.PNG)

 - The free delivery offer uses an icon to display to the user if they have qualified for the deal.
-- When the basket is below £100 hovering off the cross icon, produces a pop with the amount needed to add to the basket for free delivery.
+- When the basket is below £100 hovering off the cross icon, produces a pop-up with the amount needed to add to the basket for free delivery.

 ![Delivery pop-over](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/delivery-popover.PNG)